alaawahba13/MCU-Drivers/ATMEGA32_Drivers/HAL/RTC/README.md

-# EEPROM Example with LCD
+# RTC Example with LCD

 ```C